Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Calculation of A_21

 where $\TBRIGHT^{(0)}(z)\equiv\deltat$.
 Hence, $\Delta T_{21}(\textbf{x},z)$ can be expressed as

-with $\delta^{(n)}$ indicating the $n$-th order fluctuation both in baryon density and gas temperature.
+with $\delta^{(n)}$ indicating the $n$-th order fluctuation in baryon density.
+Note that throughout this work our analysis is restricted to the tree-level 21-cm power spectrum, in contrast to \cite{Pillepich:2006fj}.
+Consequently, we retain only terms up to first order in the density perturbation, \textit{i.e.}\ $\delta^{(1)}$, and neglect all higher-order contributions in Eq.~(\ref{eq:T21_expansion_tree}).
 The coefficients in the expressions ($\mathcal{A}_{21}, \mathcal{B}_{21}, \mathcal{C}_{21}$) denote the couplings of the brightness temperature with baryon density (indicated by superscript $b$) and gas temperature (indicated by superscript $T$) and that's why these coefficients can be expressed as the weighted sum of the two contributions as:

 $A^{\rm{b}}_{21}$ and $A^{\rm{T}}_{21}$ in Eq.~\eqref{eq:f1} can be expressed as following:

 with